Is CityWalk At Disney? | Location Explained & Where Else To Go

 We really can't recommend BoardWalk enough.
 It's a hidden gem at Walt Disney World that, despite not packing the variety of dining and shopping choices as Disney Springs or CityWalk, is still a great spot to spend an evening away from the theme parks.

-If you are hoping to stop into one of the Walt Disney World theme parks after all then as an added bonus you'll find a walkway to both Hollywood Studios and EPCOT connected to BoardWalk.
+If you are hoping to stop into one of the Walt Disney World theme parks after all then as a bonus you'll find a walkway to both Hollywood Studios and EPCOT connected to BoardWalk.